-Rachel Cohen is the author of A Chance Meeting, and of Bernard Berenson: A Life in the Picture Trade, which is forthcoming from the Yale University Press Jewish Lives series in fall 2013.
-She teaches at Sarah Lawrence College.
+Rachel Cohen is the author of A Chance Meeting, and of Bernard Berenson: A Life in the Picture Trade.
+She teaches at the University of Chicago.

-Visitors to the Met in front of Jackson Pollock's Autumn Rhythm (Number 30)

-©2009 by Leo Reynolds, flickr.com/photos/lwr
+Visitors to the Met in front of Jackson Pollock's Autumn Rhythm (Number 30)©2009 by Leo Reynolds, flickr.com/photos/lwr

-David Dixon with Houman Harouni in front of one-half of Twins, installed in Houman's apartment (Cambridge, Mass.), the other half in Leaving Home.
+David Dixon with Houman Harouni in front of one half of Twins, installed in Houman's apartment (Cambridge, Mass.), the other half in Leaving Home.

-^{} Drawings made by David Dixon on the occasion of this exhibition, summer 2017
+\ Drawings in this catalogue were made by David Dixon on the occasion of this exhibition, summer 2017

-$[\]star\star$ Essays reproduced here with the kind permission of the authors
+\\ essays reproduced with the kind permission of the authors